POSTED June 7, 2021

 Everything You Need To Know About Boat Computer Plugins

 Whilst there are a few different names for plugging into a boat computer, for this article we’re going to call it the Engine Control Module (ECM).
 We will explain the reasons why you would plugin to the computer, and what you can expect to achieve from doing so.
-Typically engines can have multiple “computers” fitted, but there is only one that is used for diagnostics and read outs.
+Engines typically have diagnostics and reads outs performed by one computer although may have multiple computers fitted.
+Computer designations are:

 Engine Control Unit (ECU)